23rd Street station (BMT Broadway Line): Exits

 Each platform has two same-level fare control areas.
 The primary ones are at the north ends of the platforms.
 The Queens-bound platform has a bank of regular and high exit-only turnstiles, the station's full-time token booth, and four street stairs.
 Two go up to the northeastern corner of Broadway and 23rd Street (outside Madison Square Park) and the other two go to the southeast.
 The Brooklyn-bound platform has a bank of regular and high exit-only turnstiles, a now defunct customer assistance booth, and two street stairs.
-One is connected to fare control via a passageway and goes up to the southeastern corner of 23rd Street and Fifth Avenue outside the Flatiron Building, while the other goes up to the northeastern corner of Broadway and Fifth Avenue, near a mid-block pedestrian crossing.
+One is connected to fare control via a passageway and goes up to the southeastern corner of 23rd Street and Fifth Avenue outside the Flatiron Building, while the other goes up to the northwestern corner of Broadway and Fifth Avenue, near a mid-block pedestrian crossing.

 The station's other two fare control areas are at the south end of the station.
 The one on the Queens-bound platform is unstaffed, containing High Entry-Exit Turnstiles and one staircase going up to the northeastern corner of 22nd Street and Broadway.
 The turnstile on the Brooklyn-bound platform is exit-only and has one staircase to the northwest corner of 22nd Street and Broadway.
 There is a crossunder here that was closed in the 1990s and is now only used for station facilities.